 In addition to a mass of dead skin cells forming under the skin, a sticky layer starts to form as well and creates what is called a microcomodone.
 A microcomodone is the beginning stage of a breakout, underneath the skin, consisting of sticky dead skin cells.
 These cannot be seen just by looking at the surface of your skin!
 They will linger underneath of the skin for up to 90 days before you can ever see or feel them at the surface.

 Now that we know that, at the skin level, acne is a genetic condition where the pores are turning over too many dead skin cells in a day (compared to a normal cell), it makes sense that we would want to slow down cellular turnover AND treat acne from the inside out.
-This is where vitamin A can be beneficial, because vitamin A (in specific forms) slows down cell turnover.
+This is where vitamin A for acne can be beneficial, because vitamin A (in specific forms) slows down cell turnover.
 In short:

 - Vitamin A helps skin repair itself so that dead skin cells turn over less (a.k.a. slows down cell turnover), often leading to less clogged pores.
 There are also secondary effects, such as reduced inflammation and reduced androgens in the skin, which can also contribute to clogged pores.

 - Those with inflammatory acne are often assumed to have low/decreased amounts of Vitamin A in their bodies.

 - Vitamin A comes in many forms.
 You can get an active form of Vitamin A (retinol) from animal products, most notably, eating liver weekly or drinking cod liver oils daily.
 You aren’t likely to meet the therapeutic dose of vitamin A through diet alone without these animal sources of vitamin A (retinol).